sarahsimionescu/simple-model-inversion/README.md

 # simple-model-inversion
 My attempt to recreate the attack described in "Model Inversion Attacks that Exploit Confidence Information and Basic Countermeasures" by Fredrikson et al. in 2015 using Tensorflow 2.9.1

+This was my first time using virtual enviroments, tensorflow and any python ML related libraries.
+For this reason I experimented with different abstractions for training models in tensorflow.

 Link to original paper: https://dl.acm.org/doi/10.1145/2810103.2813677

 Inspired by: https://github.com/Djiffit/face-decoding-with-model-inversion